Private equity: Growth capital

 Growth capital refers to equity investments, most often minority investments, in relatively mature companies that are looking for capital to expand or restructure operations, enter new markets or finance a major acquisition without a change of control of the business.

 Companies that seek growth capital will often do so in order to finance a transformational event in their life cycle.
 These companies are likely to be more mature than venture capital-funded companies, able to generate revenue and operating profits, but unable to generate sufficient cash to fund major expansions, acquisitions or other investments.
 Because of this lack of scale, these companies generally can find few alternative conduits to secure capital for growth, so access to growth equity can be critical to pursue necessary facility expansion, sales and marketing initiatives, equipment purchases, and new product development.

 The primary owner of the company may not be willing to take the financial risk alone.
 By selling part of the company to private equity, the owner can take out some value and share the risk of growth with partners.
 Capital can also be used to effect a restructuring of a company's balance sheet, particularly to reduce the amount of leverage (or debt) the company has on its balance sheet.

 A private investment in public equity (PIPE), refer to a form of growth capital investment made into a publicly traded company.
 PIPE investments are typically made in the form of a convertible or preferred security that is unregistered for a certain period of time.

-The Registered Direct, or RD, is another common financing vehicle used for growth capital.
+The Registered Direct (RD) is another common financing vehicle used for growth capital.
 A registered direct is similar to a PIPE, but is instead sold as a registered security.